Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Results

-Results in Table~\ref{tab:inc_comparison} summarize the accuracy and computational cost of each method, averaged over five independent runs.
+Results in Table~\ref{Tab1} summarize the accuracy and computational cost of each method, averaged over five independent runs.
 The mean absolute error (MAE) and root mean squared error (RMSE) quantify discrepancies between the filtering means and the ground truth for both selected latent state ($Z_t,~\beta_t$) and static parameters ($\alpha,~\gamma$).
 Across both examples, eSMC$^2$ achieves error magnitudes closely matching those of SMC$^2$, indicating that the ensemble approximation preserves inferential accuracy.
 In terms of computational effort, eSMC$^2$ offers a substantial advantage.
-In Example 1, the average CPU time is approximately 467 seconds for eSMC$^2$, compared with 2760 seconds for SMC$^2$, corresponding to a reduction by a factor of about 4.87.
+In Example 1, the average CPU time is approximately 467 seconds for eSMC$^2$, compared with 2277 seconds for SMC$^2$, corresponding to a reduction by a factor of about 4.87.
 Similarly, in Example 2, eSMC$^2$ reduces average runtime to 639 seconds versus 3929 seconds for SMC$^2$, a factor of roughly 6.1.
+In Example~3, eSMC$^2$ completes in approximately 543 seconds on average, compared with 3766 seconds for SMC$^2$, corresponding to a speedup factor of roughly 6.9.
 The variability in the CPU across the run in both methods reflects the stochastic occurrence of rejuvenation steps, which introduce random fluctuations in computing time.

-As an additional benchmark, we evaluated eSMC$^2$ against the Liu and West filter \citep{liu2001combined}, an alternative for joint sequential state-parameter estimation.
-Results in Appendix~\ref{app_liu_west} demonstrate that eSMC$^2$ achieves superior parameter accuracy and produces narrower, more stable credible intervals, particularly for correlated parameters.
+As an additional benchmark, we evaluated eSMC$^2$ against the Liu and West filter \citep{liu2001combined} (using $10^4$ particles, runtime $\approx 9$ minutes) and a long PMCMC run ($10^4$ iterations, runtime $\approx 3$ hours) as a gold-standard reference, both serving as alternative approaches for joint sequential state-parameter estimation.
+Results provided in Appendix \ref{appE} demonstrate that eSMC$^2$ achieves superior parameter accuracy and produces narrower, more stable credible intervals compared to the Liu and West filter, while remaining in close agreement with the PMCMC posterior distributions evaluated at the last time point.

-\subsection{Application to the 2022 Monkeypox outbreak in the USA}
+\subsection{Application to the 2022 monkeypox outbreak in the USA}